ethereum-optimism/optimism/specs/derivation.md

 The payload attributes are then processed with a sequence of:

-- `engine_forkchoiceUpdatedV3` with current forkchoice state of the stage, and the attributes to start block building.
+- [Engine: Fork choice updated](#engine-api-usage) with current forkchoice state of the stage, and the attributes to start block building.
   - Non-deterministic sources, like the tx-pool, must be disabled to reconstruct the expected block.
-- `engine_getPayload` to retrieve the payload, by the payload-ID in the result of the previous step.
+- [Engine: Get Payload](#engine-api-usage) to retrieve the payload, by the payload-ID in the result of the previous step.
-- `engine_newPayload` to import the new payload into the execution engine.
+- [Engine: New Payload](#engine-api-usage) to import the new payload into the execution engine.
-- `engine_forkchoiceUpdatedV3` to make the new payload canonical, now with a change of both `safe` and `unsafe` fields to refer to the payload, and no payload attributes.
+- [Engine: Fork Choice Updated](#engine-api-usage) to make the new payload canonical, now with a change of both `safe` and `unsafe` fields to refer to the payload, and no payload attributes.

 Engine API Error handling: